busypeoples/busypeoples.github.io/_posts/2015-03-21-react-component-lifecycle.markdown

 ### Introduction

-**React** enables to create components by invoking the React.createClass() method which expects a _render_ method and triggers a lifecycle that can be hooked into via a number of so called lifecycle methods.
+**React** lets you create components by invoking the `React.createClass()` method which expects a `render` method and triggers a _lifecycle_ that can be hooked into via a number of so called lifecycle methods.

-This short article should shed light into all the applicable functions.
+This short article should shed light on all the applicable functions.

 Understanding the component lifecycle will enable you to perform certain actions when a component is created or destroyed.
-Further more it gives you the opportunity to decide if a component should be updated in the first place and to react to props or state changes accordingly.
+Furthermore, it gives you the opportunity to decide if a component should be updated in the first place, and to react to _props_ or _state_ changes accordingly.

 ### The Lifecycle